-Silver Fern Farms Co-operative Limited and Bright Meat Group Limited are the equal owners of Silver Fern Farms Limited.
+Limited are the equal owners of Silver Fern Farms Limited.
 Silver Fern Farms Co-operative has a 50 percent share in Silver Fern Farms Limited, alongside its 50 percent partner investor Bright Meat Group.

-Silver Fern Farms also acquired a 12.5% stake in Woolscour Holdings Limited (trading as WoolWorks) in October 2024.
+Holdings Limited (trading as WoolWorks) in October 2024.
 WoolWorks is the largest woolscour by volume in the world and provides commissioned wool scour services to wool growers, manufacturers and exporters.
 It handles approximately 80 percent, or over 100 million kilograms, of the New Zealand wool clip.